Pratiksha Apurv

 Pratiksha Apurv is an Indian painter, whose work is based on her uncle Bhagwan Shree Rajneesh (Osho)' teachings.
 Pratiksha Apurv listens to Osho's discourse and lives by vision.
-It is like experimenting Osho's message on herself.
+It is like experimenting Osho's vision on herself.
 That experience is her own truth which inspires her to paint.
 She is considered as the only artist in the world, who is giving shape to Osho's vision on the canvas.
 These works are not byproduct of discourses but born out of her experiences on her body, mind, heart and being.
 Before moving to painting, she was a successful fashion designer.
 Apurv won the National Award 2015-16 given by the Lalit Kala Akademi, Ministry of Culture for her painting 'Cosmic Balance', and has exhibited her artwork across the country.
 Her artwork has featured in books and magazines, and in 2018 she wrote and illustrated her own book, The Mystic and Her Colours.